AurelioMarquesVulcao/Globo-desafio-fullstack/README.md

 ### Question: 2
 When calling the balancing function with a string, the return will be answered if it is balanced 'yes' or 'no'.

+### Question: 3
+When calling the balancing function with a string, the return will be answered, maximum profit, the day to buy, the day to sell and the purchase and sale value.